JaneJeon/bazaar-backend/README.md

 [![CircleCI](https://circleci.com/gh/dartmouth-cs98/19w-bazaar-backend.svg?style=shield&circle-token=da3f2720e545f2b6c92aceccc91852ffca18ea15)](https://circleci.com/gh/dartmouth-cs98/19w-bazaar-backend)

-This is a REST API that will support the Bazaar client.
+This is a REST API that will support the Bazaar React client.
 Please refer to the frontent repo @ https://github.com/dartmouth-cs98/19w-bazaar-frontend.
-There's no screenshots since this is a pure API (no server-side view rendering).

 ## Architecture

-The frontend will interact with the backend via a REST API.
-This API is created by `express`, with user session management done by `cookie-session` + `passport` + `passport-local`.
-The rate limiter uses `express-rate-limit` and `rate-limit-redis`.
-The models are managed by the `Objection` ORM and I use `Knex` to migrate our `Postgres` database.
-I'm using `argon2` for password hashing, `Amazon SES` for sending emails, and `ioredis` for storing reset/verify tokens in `Redis`.
-Pictures are resized by `sharp` and are stored in `S3` (via `aws-sdk`).
-For the websocket endpoint, I'm using `express-ws`.
-For tests, I'm using just plain `mocha` and for continuous integration/agile development, I'm using `CircleCI`.

-## Setup (this is to be run every time the application updates)

-1. Install postgres if it isn't installed
-2. Create a postgres database (`createdb bazaar`) if it doesn't already exist
-3. Install redis if it isn't installed
-4. Create `.env` if it doesn't exist, and fill it with environment variables from `.env.defaults` that you'd like to change, or variables that are left empty (such as `AWS_ACCESS_KEY_ID`)
-5. `yarn` to install dependencies for development, `yarn install --production` for production
-6. (optional) Run `dropdb bazaar` then `createdb bazaar` if the next 2 steps fail
-7. `yarn rollback`
-8. `yarn migrate`
-9. (optional) `yarn seed` if you want to populate the database with sample entries
-10. `yarn watch` to run the server for development, `yarn start` for production
+The backend serves as a REST API for the React frontend to interact with.
+The API server is based on `express`, and uses sessionless Json Web Tokens for authentication.
+The tokens are given a long life thanks to token blacklisting with the help of `Redis`.

+The API server has uses a basic rate limiter based on `express-rate-limit`, since there is no way to configure Heroku's reverse proxy.
+We're using `PostgreSQL` database, and we use `Objection` ORM to manage data models and `Knex` for queries/migrations/seeds.

+While we used to use `argon2` for password hashing, the build kept failing on Heroku's node.js buildpack, so now we're using `bcrypt`.

+We resize the pictures server-side using `sharp` and store them in Amazon `S3`.
+We also use Amazon `SES` for sending emails, though we're planning on using `nodemailer` on top of raw `SES` to support more flexible templating.

+The API also has websocket endpoints, and for that, we're using `express-ws`, backed by `Redis` pub/sub.

+For tests, we're using plain `mocha`, and for CI/CD, we're using `CircleCI`.

-## Deployment
+## Setup/Deployment

-The deployment process should involve pulling the repo from the server, installing *only* production dependencies (`yarn --production`), configuring the `.env` file, setting up nginx reverse proxy, and running `yarn start` (optionally managing the process with `pm2`).
+See `docs/installation.md`.

 ## Authors